 Bangkok is flush with hotels, making it hard to decide where to spend your cash and valuable points and miles.
 A few months ago I enjoyed a four night stay at the Grand Hyatt Erawan, one of the older Hyatt properties in town.
+My Grand Hyatt Erawan Bangkok review presents a full picture so you’ll know whether or not this Hyatt property should be your choice.

 The Erawan joins a growing fleet of Hyatts in the city.
 During just the past year the company has opened a Park Hyatt, a Hyatt Place, and even has a Regency opening soon in Bangkok.
 While the hotel location can’t be beat, and the staff is top-notch — one of my favorite of any Hyatt property — the rooms seemed old and dull.